Thinking about inviting ASTROGLIDE into your bedroom? Here's how to have the "lube talk."

 Whether you’re looking to spice things up, try some new techniques or just need a little extra lubrication where it counts, lube can be a fun and exciting addition to your sex life.
 As sexologist Dr. Megan Stubbs explains, “Lube can help your sex life by helping facilitate easier penetration and reduce friction on skin.
 Whether it is used in solo or partnered play, the addition of lube is always welcome.”

-Not only is lube always a welcome addition, but in some cases, it’s a necessary one.
 For example, some of the most killer handjob techniques need lube to be effective, and as Dr. Stubbs reminds us, “some activities absolutely require lube" because the delicate tissues around your genitals can be more sensitive than the rest of your body.
 Which is why, even if vaginal dryness isn’t something that you or your partner deal with on a regular basis, lube is still a great thing to have on hand when you want to add a little spark to your fire."

 If you haven’t used lube before you might be surprised at how many different kinds there are.
 However, don’t let the seemingly endless varieties intimidate you.
 With a little bit of knowledge of the basics of lube, you should have no problem finding the one that’s best for you and your partner.